bread-gang/bread-gang.github.io/_posts/2019-03-18-icing-rules.markdown

 1. If you refuse to take the ice you will be shunned and booed for 2 days.

 ### Ice Block
 In addition to the rules of getting iced, if the icee of an ice attack happens to be carrying their own Smirnoff, they reserve the right to _“ice block”_, which reverses the punishment back onto the attacker.

 1. An individual can _“ice block”_ an ice if the individual has an ice in arms reach, and chooses to summon it.
 1. 1L Ices are eligible to be blocked by another 1L Ice.
+If blocked by a smaller Ice, the icer must only drink twice that of the smaller ice, leaving the rest for the icee.
 1. A reverse Uno card can be used but it needs to be from a real Uno pack and must be burnt after use.

 ## Ice Block Re-Block